 White LED illuminator for low light conditions

-RJ45 jack for CAT-6 connection
+RJ45 jack for category-6 connection

-(2) Form C, dry contacts for door/gate release
+2 Form C, dry contacts for door/gate release

 Operation: When the call button on the door station is pushed, the master station(s) ring and the video screen comes on with the image from the door station’s camera.
 The master station user then initiates communication and the person at the door station speaks hands-free.